Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: The Policy

-\paragraph{Proof for the conventional heavy-traffic regime} Our proof follows the general argument of Theorem~\ref{thm:conventional} with some adjustments.
-Recall that in the proof of Theorem~\ref{thm:conventional}, we consider the $c\mu$ system which uses a single server of speed $k$ to run the optimal single-server policy that prioritizes jobs with the highest values of $\mu_i$.
+Our proof follows the general argument of Theorem~\ref{thm:conventional} with some adjustments.
+Recall that in the proof of Theorem~\ref{thm:conventional}, we consider the SERPT-1 system, which uses a single server of speed $k$ to run the optimal single-server policy that prioritizes jobs with the highest values of $\mu_i$.

-For any scheduling policy $\pi$, $\lim_{\rho \rightarrow 1} \frac{\ET{\pi}}{\ET{c\mu}}\geq1.$ Therefore, to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{\pi}}{\ET{\THRESH}}\geq1$, it suffices to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{c\mu}}{\ET{\THRESH}}=1.$ Because $\lim_{\rho \rightarrow 1} \frac{\ET{c\mu}}{\ET{\THRESH}}\le 1$, it suffices to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{c\mu}}{\ET{\THRESH}}\ge 1.$
+For any scheduling policy $\pi$, $\lim_{\rho \rightarrow 1} \frac{\ET{\pi}}{\ET{\SERPTONE}}\geq1.$ Therefore, to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{\pi}}{\ET{\THRESH}}\geq1$, it suffices to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{\SERPTONE}}{\ET{\THRESH}}=1.$ Because $\lim_{\rho \rightarrow 1} \frac{\ET{\SERPTONE}}{\ET{\THRESH}}\le 1$, it suffices to prove that $\lim_{\rho \rightarrow 1} \frac{\ET{\SERPTONE}}{\ET{\THRESH}}\ge 1.$

-We begin by comparing the mean number of class 1 jobs under LPF and SERPT respectively.

-We split the mean response time into two parts based on class 1 and class 2 jobs:
+We first split the mean response time into two parts based on class 1 and class 2 jobs:

-Intuitively, class 1 jobs should perform well under \thrpolicy compared to the $c\mu$ system, because class 1 jobs have low priority in the $c\mu$ system and sometimes have priority in the \thrpolicy system.
+Intuitively, class 1 jobs should perform well under \thrpolicy compared to the SERPT-1 system, because class 1 jobs always have low priority in the SERPT-1 system.
 Specifically, we can show that

 To prove this, we compare \thrpolicy to a single-server system of speed $k$ that also runs \thrpolicy.
 Using the same coupling argument from the proof of Theorem \ref{thm:conventional}, we show that the single-server version of \thrpolicy is within $k$ jobs of the $k$ server version of \thrpolicy on average.
-Then, because the $c\mu$ system gives lower priority to class 1 jobs than \thrpolicy, the $c\mu$ system must have more class 1 jobs than the single-server \thrpolicy system on average.
+Then, because the SERPT-1 system gives lower priority to class 1 jobs than \thrpolicy, the SERPT-1 system must have more class 1 jobs than the single-server \thrpolicy system on average.
 Taken together, these arguments yield \eqref{eq:thbound}.
 We then have

 Next, we know from classical queueing theory that